-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, (EU) establishing a list of environmentally sustainable economic activities.
 Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Sustainability

-indicators measure

-how the

-environmental or

-social characteristics

-promoted by the

-financial product are
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-attained.